ibm-cloud-docs/devsecops/devsecops-peer-review.md

 Pull request incidents are considered vulnerabilities because they indicate that unchecked code is contained in the released artifacts.
 To remediate these incidents, complete the following steps:

 1. Retroactively review the merged change.
-2. Create an issue about how to fix any existing problems with the code.
+1. Create an issue about how to fix any existing problems with the code.
-3. Close the pull request incident issue.
+1. Close the pull request incident issue.

 The author of the pull request and the person who closes the pull request incident issue cannot be the same person.
-{: tip}
+{: important}